kimson99/big-data-noaa/README.md

 Can run the job after doing all the above

+# Station Metadata
+- Download `ghcnd-stations.csv` and punt in `/resources/data`
+- Run `StationMetadataInitializer` to import station metadata to HBase

 # Streamlit UI
 - Install packages `pip install -r requirements.txt`
 - `streamlit run app.py`